baymac/baymac.github.io/_posts/2019-06-01-the-commencement-of-coding-period.md

 ## Coding Phase 1

-On May 27, the coding period started.
-This is where the fun begins or maybe a little bit of stress because you have a responsibility of pushing stable codes.
+This is when the fun begins or maybe a little bit of stress because you have a responsibility of pushing stable codes.
 The plan for this phase is to implement the `GitLab Branch Source Plugin`.
 This plugin will handle the pipeline builds for multiple branches.
 The current version of `GitLab Plugin` has a few problems and it does not fully support multibranch pipeline.
 If you want to know more about the project you may want to look at our project decription [page](https://jenkins.io/projects/gsoc/2019/gitlab-support-for-multibranch-pipeline/).

 The coding work actually started a few days ahead as the design document, project workflow and other nit things were completed.
 I started writing code on May 23.
 My main motive of working on this plugin is to make it lightweight and make the code more readable.
 Also follow a general trend that is common with rest of SCM plugins.
 Most of the developers I interacted with suggested to take a look at `Gitea Plugin`.
 This plugin was developed recently like 2 years back and has a nice clean codebase.
-It is developed mostly from the contribution of one person `Stephen Connolly` so it had a more consistent coding style.
+It is developed mostly from the contribution of one person `Stephen Connolly` so it had a more consistent coding style (that's my personal opinion).
 My work so far has been inspired from `Gitea Plugin` and `Github Plugin`.

 I am learning a lot of cool stuffs by reading their codebases.
-I have made an experimental release of GitLab Server Configurations in Jenkins that basically authenticates Jenkins with the GitLab Server to communicate via REST APIs.
+I have made an experimental release that sports GitLab Server Configurations in Jenkins to authenticate Jenkins with the GitLab Server to communicate via REST APIs.

 You may take a look at the release [here](https://github.com/baymac/gitlab-branch-source-plugin/releases/tag/gitlab-branch-source-v0.0.1-SNAPSHOT) and test it.
 It lacks support for webhooks and a documentation right now.
 These updates will be pushed by the end of this week.